re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

  *      {prop: "string|number[]?"}
  *  is passed through a parameter, its type is not widened to:
  *      {prop: string}
- *  It's critical we avoid this behavior so that the original definition is preserved.
+ *  It's critical we avoid this behavior to preserve the original definition.
  **/
 type Narrow<T> = {
     [K in keyof T]: